dlannan/swampy/swampy/README.md

 ```

 The first time you access the admin, it will use your login and password credentials and create
 and admin account.
-At the moment, there is only 1 admin account, but it does support as many as
+At the moment, there is only 1 admin account.
+It does support as many as
 you want, but there is no interface yet for it :)   (TBD!)

 ## Admin